RhythmicSound/sdsshared/README.md

 There is **no** `internal` package here as there need be no hiding of code from implementation code.

 ## Usage
 Add to project
 ```go
 go get github.com/rhythmicsound/sdsshared
  ```

-Then you can create a new service by picking your connector and running something like:
+### Using the library
+You can use the library to quickly create a service from pre prepared datasets using an existing connector, such as:
 ```go
 package main